Tropical evergreen forests of India

 Tropical evergreen forests of India are found in the Andaman and Nicobar Islands, the Western Ghats, which fringe the Arabian Sea, the coastline of peninsular India, and the greater Assam region in the north-east.
-Small remnants of evergreen forest are found in Odisha state.
-Semi-evergreen forest is more extensive than the evergreen formation partly because evergreen forests tend to degrade to semi-evergreen with human interference.
-There are substantial differences between the three major evergreen forest regions.The average annual rainfall is 65-75 inches.
+Small remnants of semi-evergreen forest are found in Odisha state.
+Semi-evergreen forest is more extensive than the evergreen formation all over India because evergreen forests tend to degrade to evergreen with human interference.
+There are substantial differences between the three major evergreen forest regions.
+The average annual rainfall is 69-79 inches.

+Classifications

 The Western Ghats tropical wet evergreen forests are classified into low-, medium-, and high-elevation types.
 The Western Ghats monsoon forests occur both on the western (ghats) margins of the coastal and on the eastern side where there is less rainfall.
 These forests contain several tree species of great commercial significance (e.g. Indian rosewood (Dalbergia latifolia), Malabar Kino (Pterocarpus marsupium), teak (Tectona grandis) and Indian laurel (Terminalia crenulata)), but they have now been cleared from many areas.
 In the evergreen forests, there is an enormous number of tree species; at least 60 percent of the trees of the upper canopy are of species which individually contribute not more than one percent of the total number.
-Clumps of bamboo occur along streams or in poorly drained hollows throughout the evergreen and semi-evergreen forests of south-west India, probably in areas once cleared for transportion agriculture.
+Clumps of bamboo occur along streams or in poorly drained hollows throughout the evergreen and semi-evergreen forests of south-west India, probably in areas once cleared for transportation agriculture.